• Skip to primary navigation

 🔪 How To Make Oysters Rockefeller

-There are a few different stages for this appetizer: shucking the oysters (if needed), making the sauce, and then baking it all in the oven.
+This appetizer has a few different stages: shucking the oysters (if needed), making the sauce, and then baking it all in the oven.
 You'll want a large skillet, a wooden spoon, and a baking sheet.

 This recipe is for 24 oysters.
 If using as an appetizer, plan on serving 2-3 oysters per person.